5 Coding Interview Books to prepare for Programming Job interviews in 2022

 That’s all in this list of top 5 books for Coding or Programming interviews.
-All the papers I have mentioned here are the best of the best, and you can further shortlist depending upon your goals and companies you are going to interviews.
+All the papers I have mentioned here are the best of the best, and you can further shortlist depending upon your goals and the companies you are going to interviews.

 For example, if you are targeting Google, then Elements of Programming Interviews and Algorithmic design manual is a must-read, but for most of the programming job interviews, Cracking the Coding interview book will do the job as it covers the most popular questions.

-If you a book nerd like me, here are a couple of more articles to explore some of the best programming books and their useful resources:
+If you are a book nerd like me, here are a couple of more articles to explore some of the best programming books and their useful resources:

 - 10 Books Every Programmer Should Read (list)